Saltley Gate Peace Group

-The Saltley Gate Peace Group, is an inner city interfaith organisation based in Birmingham, England.
+The Saltley Gate Peace Group (SGPG) is an inner city interfaith organisation based in Birmingham, England.

 Background

-The Saltley Gate Peace Group (SGPG) was initially formed as a joint Christian/Muslim peace initiative in response to the threat of war in Iraq as a part of the growing peace movement in Britain following 9/11.

-The group played an active role supporting the Stop the War Coalition in the city and encouraged local activism through a united faith-based front.

-It continues to participate in the anti-war establishment along with its other work.
+The SGPG was initially formed as a joint Christian/Muslim peace initiative in response to the threat of war in Iraq as a part of the growing peace movement in Britain following 9/11.
+It played an active role supporting the Stop the War Coalition in the city, encouraged local activism through a united faith-based front and continues to participate in the anti-war movement (along with its other work).

 Community

 The SGPG has since become more community based, working with various authorities to ensure a better quality of public service for residents in the more deprived areas of Birmingham.

 The organisation also takes a tough stance on vandalism, racism and crime and encourages inter-religious dialogue.
 It works closely with Birmingham Citizens and the Birmingham Quaker-Muslim Peace and Social Justice Group.